Willamette Valley: History

 Human habitation in the Willamette Valley is estimated to have begun 16,000 B.P.
 Until recently, the valley was largely inhabited by bands of the Kalapuya tribe of Native Americans.
 Molala and Chinook peoples also have inhabited portions of the Willamette Valley since time immemorial.
 Sixteen thousand Kalapuyans are estimated to have populated the valley as recently as the early 19th century.
 Salmon, deer, and camas bulbs have provided primary food sources for the valley's first residents who used fire to encourage persistence of oak savanna.
 Oak trees have supplied another staple in the form of acorns which are leached, cooked, and eaten.
 Kalapuya, Chinook, and Molala peoples of the Willamette Valley currently are included among the confederated tribes that make up the Grand Ronde and Siletz Nations.

 As many as 90% of the Kalapuya may have died as a result of an epidemic of "fever and ague" that hit the area between 1830 and 1833.

 In the early 1850s, the US government coerced all of the Indigenous peoples of the Willamette Valley into removal from the valley, cession of all their lands and extinction of aboriginal title in the valley.
 They were rounded up and taken to the Grande Ronde Reservation, with a few being assigned to the Coast Indian Reservation, today the Siletz Reservation.
 Boarding schools were set up both on and off reservations, and children were forcibly taken from their parents to live at these schools, such as the Chemawa Indian School in Salem.
-Today, the people of the Confederated Tribes of Grand Ronde refer to their removal from the Willamette Valley as a Trail of Tears.
+Today, the people of the Confederated Tribes of the Grand Ronde Community of Oregon refer to their removal from the Willamette Valley as a Trail of Tears.